Jittor/unsup3d-jittor/README.md

-Jittor Implementation for the pepar Unsupervised Learning of Probably Symmetric Deformable 3D Objects from Images in the Wild (ECCV oral).
+Jittor Implementation for the pepar Unsupervised Learning of Probably Symmetric Deformable 3D Objects from Images in the Wild (CVPR 2020 oral).

 ## Citation
 ```